Halifax Thunderbirds: Team name and logo

-According to the Toronto Star, Curt Styres got the idea for the team's name when he saw a lacrosse stick made from the wood of tree that had been struck by lightning and wanted to reflect the "one in one thousand odds" that was the lacrosse stick's embodiement.
+According to the Toronto Star, Curt Styres got the idea for the team's name when he saw a lacrosse stick made from the wood of a tree that had been struck by lightning and wanted to reflect the "one in one thousand odds" that was the lacrosse stick's embodiement.

 Previous location

-The Rochester Knighthawks were founded in 1995 during the Major Indoor Lacrosse League era and played their home games at Blue Cross Arena in Rochester, New York.
+The franchise was founded in 1995 during the Major Indoor Lacrosse League era and first played their home games at Blue Cross Arena in Rochester, New York.
 The team made the playoffs their first 13 seasons in a row and won 5 championships between 1997 and 2014.
-In 2018 after losing to the Saskatchewan Rush in the NLL finals, it was announced the Knighthawks would move to Halifax, Nova Scotia.
-Knighthawks owner, Curt Styres sold the team's name and logo to Terry and Kim Pegula (Owners of Pegula Sports and Entertainment) and relocated the franchise to Halifax.
+In 2018 after losing to the Saskatchewan Rush in the NLL finals, it was announced the franchise would move to Halifax.
+Franchise owner, Curt Styres sold the team's original name and logo to Terry and Kim Pegula (Owners of Pegula Sports and Entertainment) and relocated the franchise to Halifax.
 PSE founded a new expansion franchise with the same name but different logo that started play the following season.
-The new Knighthawks franchise is not a continuation of original franchise as all of the original team's championships and records were transferred to Halifax as part of the relocation.
+The new franchise based in Rochester is not a continuation of original franchise as all of the original team's championships and records were transferred to Halifax as part of the relocation.